 In Australia, the average health insurance package (hospital and extras) for a single person ranges in premium from a low of $1,313 per annum in the Northern Territory to a high of $1,866 per annum in Victoria (based on products assessed for CANSTAR’s 2016 health insurance star ratings).
 In short, health insurance premiums hit the household budget – and the cost over the past decade has risen at a consistently higher rate than inflation.
 Health insurance policy details can be complex for consumers to understand, so some Australians may end up questioning if the increasing expenditure is justified, even if they’re actively trying to reduce the cost of their premiums.

 So where does the money from my health insurance premium go?

 As it turns out, the vast majority of the premiums go back to members in the form of medical care.
-Statistics reveal that there were approximately 3.74 million hospital treatment episodes and 75.87 million ancillary treatment services for members of private health insurance funds for the year to 31 March 2013.
-That equated to private health insurance payouts of $11.14 billion for hospital and $3.76 billion for ancillary treatment.
+Statistics from the Australian Prudential Regulation Authority (APRA) reveal that there were approximately 4.41 million hospital treatment episodes and 88.76 million ancillary (extras) treatment services for members of private health insurance funds for the year to 30 June 2016.
+Both of those figures represent a year-on-year increase, with the 2015 figures being 4.28 million and 86.29 million respectively.